complete-dope/codex/content/posts/Brushing-up-LLM.md

 > When a thing makes no possible sense, there might be computation benefit involved in that !!

 ---
+# Inference time optimisations

+* KV-cache : Inference will be done for a single input, that is, one input at a time and only the last token need to attend the keys and values over the rest

+* Multi query Attention :

+* Forward pass as a gradient descent operation in it : https://arxiv.org/pdf/2212.07677

+---

 # Facts
 We run on batches to do gradient accumulations and then update in a single step so that we dont end up with jittery gradient updates